Skip to content

 • The client record exists in Settings > Clients

-Step 1: Create and verify the client record
+Step 1: Verify the client record

 1. Go to Settings > Clients and select the client.

-Step 2: Set up Chart of Accounts (COA)
+Step 2: Set up Chart of Accounts

 Choose one of three paths: